-Five Nigerian states have recently announced slashing, or completely waiving, Right of Way charges on fibre connections.
+Five Seven Nigerian states have recently announced slashing, or completely waiving, Right of Way charges on fibre connections.
 This could drastically reduce the cost of calls and data for end users in these states.

 Right of Way (RoW) charges are government levies imposed on telecom companies (telcos) and internet service providers (ISPs) to lay fibre-optic cables along state roads.

 In 2013, Nigeria’s National Executive Council (NEC) made a resolution to bring RoW charges to a uniform price of ₦145 per metre ($0.9 in 2013, and $0.37 with today’s exchange rate).
 But state governments have not been uniform in their implementation.